futurice-a-2017/inmoov_description/README.md

 2. Open new terminal tab and run 'roslaunch inmoov_description display.launch' or 'roslaunch inmoov_description display_nogui.launch'

 Robot can be controlled by publishing joint states appropriately.
 Example publisher moving one arm up and down can be found in move_arm_example.py.
-To run it, make sure it is an executable (run 'sudo chmod +x move_arm_example.py') and run 'rosrun inmoov_description move_arm_example.py'.
+Run it with 'rosrun inmoov_description move_arm_example.py'.